-Scientific and research misconduct are defined in section 8 of the policy as "fabrication, falsification, or plagiarism in proposing, performing, or reviewing scientific and research activities, or in the products or reporting of these activities" (SIP § 8).
-It also states that violations of the NOAA Code of Scientific Conduct (SIP § 6) and the NOAA Code of Ethics for Science Supervision and Management (SIP § 7) constitute scientific and research misconduct, which explicitly exclude honest errors or differences of opinion.
+Scientific and research misconduct are defined in section 3 of the policy.
+Scientific misconduct "may be committed intentionally, knowingly or recklessly" including, but not limited to "fabrication, falsification, plagiarism and interference" (SIP § 3.19).
+Research misconduct is defined as "fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results" (SIP § 3.19).
+It also states that violations of the NOAA Code of Scientific Conduct and the NOAA Code of Ethics for Supervisors and Managers constitute scientific and research misconduct, which explicitly exclude honest errors or differences of opinion (SIP § 3.19).